culturesofknowledge/emplaces/design/README.md

 TBD how to represent the attestation source.
 Most will be named links, but others may need to refer to other kinds of sources.

-An info link to a pop-up provides a means to explain the function of the attestation.
+An "info" link to a pop-up provides a means to explain the function of the attestation.

 ## Maps